 Beijing claims that Taiwan is bound by an understanding known as the 1992 Consensus, which was reached between representatives of the Chinese Communist Party (CCP) and the Kuomintang (KMT) party that then ruled Taiwan.
 However, the two sides don’t agree on the content of this so-called consensus, and it was never intended to address the question of Taiwan’s legal status.
 For the PRC, as Chinese President Xi Jinping has stated, the 1992 Consensus reflects an agreement that “the two sides of the strait belong to one China and would work together to seek national reunification.”
 For the KMT, it means “one China, different interpretations,” with the ROC standing as the “one China.”

 The KMT’s chief rival party, the Democratic Progressive Party (DPP), has never endorsed the understanding laid out in the 1992 Consensus.
-President Tsai, who is also the leader of the DPP, has refused to explicitly accept the consensus.
+Former President Tsai refused to explicitly accept the consensus.
 Instead, she has attempted to find another formulation that would be acceptable to Beijing.
-In her 2016 inaugural address, Tsai noted she was “elected president in accordance with the Constitution of the Republic of China,” which is a one-China document, and said she would “safeguard the sovereignty and territory of the Republic of China.”
-Tsai also pledged that she would “conduct cross-strait affairs in accordance with the Republic of China Constitution, the Act Governing Relations Between the People of [the] Taiwan Area and the Mainland Area, and other relevant legislation.”
-Beijing, however, rejected this formulation and cut off official contacts with Taiwan.
+In Tsai’s 2016 inaugural address, she noted she was “elected president in accordance with the Constitution of the Republic of China,” which is a One China document, and said she would “safeguard the sovereignty and territory of the Republic of China.”
+However, Beijing rejected this formulation and cut off official contacts with Taiwan.
 Tsai’s successor, current DPP leader and Taiwanese Vice President Lai Ching-te, called for reopening dialogue with China to “replace confrontation” during his 2024 presidential election victory speech and pledged to maintain the “cross-strait status quo,” aligned with his party.
 But experts are skeptical that China will be willing to engage in cross-strait dialogue.